datatrail-jhu/05_R/manuscript/01_tour_of_RStudio.md

 ### The various quadrants

-Rstudio can be roughly divided into four quadrants, each with specific and varied functions, plus a main menu bar.
+RStudio can be roughly divided into four quadrants, each with specific and varied functions, plus a main menu bar.
 When you first open RStudio, you should see a window that looks roughly like this:

 ![RStudio's main interface](images/07_DST_RStudio_tour/07_DST_RStudio_tour-02.png)